lhbikos/ReCenterPsychStats/docs/02-ReadySetR.md

 ## Homeworked Example

 [Screencast Link]()

-Several elements of the practice problems (i.e., download base R and R studio, open and save an r.rmd file) are not easily demonstrated and not replicated here.
+Several elements of the practice problems (i.e., download base R and R studio) are not easily demonstrated and not replicated here.
 These are skipped.

 *If you wanted to use this example and dataset as a basis for a homework assignment, you could simply change the seed -- again.
 For a greater challenge, you could adjust the simulation to have different sample sizes, means, or standard deviations.*